AfzalNMSU/Cryptocurrency-Data-Analysis/README.md

 Usage: <br>
      a.
 Download "Cryptocurrency_Analysis.ipynb" or, "Cryptocurrency_Analysis.py" file and also download the data. <br>
      b.
-Run the python file with the csv data file within the same folder location.
+Run the python file with the csv data files within the same folder location.

 Commands: <br>
 Cryptocurrency_Analysis.py